nezaj/web-bitelog/src/data/notes.md

+### 8/19/2021

+Weight: Last week I saw my largest weight range -- and this week it was even larger.
+I went up as high as 149.2lbs -- nearly a 2lb top weight increase.
+Weight was coming down the whole week and then escalated quickly Saturday and Sunday morning.
+My cousing was visiting from Friday onwards so we had late dinners and snacks throughout.
+It shows in the scale

+Nutrition: This was my most in-consistent week to date.
+Three red days and a blue day at the beginning of the week.
+Calories were 500+ above target, and protein was 5% below target.
+Basically this week and last week were both bad weeks nutrition-wise, and I would say this is mainly due to all the social activity.

+Exercise: I fit in more exercise this week than last, but less Judo and Jiu-Jitsu which was a bummer.
+Again missed clases due to all the social activity.

+Sleep/Stress: Sleep was better this week and was stress.
+I started explicitly tracking stress in Streaks so I should have visibility on this going forward.
+Some "invisible" stress I've been having is feeling anxious about fitting in work, six-pack, Judo/Jiu-Jitsu, and friends.

+Overall: This was another tough week.
+The social activities are fun but I'm feeling anxious about not delivering in other aspects -- especially in the six-pack goal.
+I want us to do a great job with Consistent and make an amazing business out of it -- but a part of that also involves making sure I get the six-pack and get the results that we want for others.
+I'm feeling motivated to double-down again on fitness.
+This week I really want to prioritize eating right and getting in my workouts.
+I'm happy during the week I have no social obligations so it will allow me to reset.

+Goals for this week:

+-   Re-vitalize fitness focus.
+Have one of my best weeks to date
+-   0 excess days
+-   3x Strength Training

+Additional notes:

+-   I notice that sometimes when I'm running errands I want to "treat" myself to a pastry or snack, something around 200-300 calories.
+I don't think this is neccesarily bad, but I do feel like I may be over-indulging at times.
+I'm trying to be more mindful of eating more meals at home rather than out
+-   Going cold turkey on weed has resulted in me going "all out" when I have the option to indulge on the weekend.
+Instead I want to experiment with allowing myself to have gummies and simply track it.
+So far I've avoided munchies 3/3 times, so perhaps this is more sustainable.
+I do something similar with ice cream -- now that I allow myself it time to time I'm content with one scoop.
+Let's see if this actually works.

 ### 8/10/2021

 Weight: I had my largest intra-week weight range this past week, ranging from 141.2lbs -> 147.4lbs.
 At the start of the week I was getting back into my routine so weight came down fast as expected.
 However from Wednesday onwards we the week was very social and there were a two excess days on Thursday and Saturday.
 I also had a date on Friday which resulted in some dirnking and ultimately lead to my top weigh-in at 147.4lbs.